 Who are these people who bullied them and therefore have blood on their hands?
 Who are those ignorant, selfish, stupid idiots who play with other people’s feelings, and lives?
 Who are those that hide behind their login names and passwords?

 Mark Terebin, founder of the Latvia based, anonymous question and answer website Ask.fm, where two of the Irish teens were bullied on, said that the problem is this: “UK and Irish teens are crueller than teens from other countries.”
 I am simply lost for words when I read his response as to why Irish teens are being bullied on his website.
-He earns millions on a website out to get nastiness from people – because of the anonymity on Ask.fm he clearly wants people to just misbehave in every way possible – so basically he doesn’t give a dicky-bird as long as he can cash in on the hurt others experience.
+He earns millions on a website out to get nastiness from people so basically he doesn’t give a damn as long as he can cash in on the hurt other people experience.

-Anti-bullying is a cause I always cared about, and I want to help.
+Anti-bullying is a cause I always cared about.
 Even if/when I physically can’t keep children off the likes of Ask.fm, at least I want to try and spread the word because we need children to know about the dangers the internet can pose.
 It’s not always the useful and necessary tool we want it to be, increasingly it’s turning into a blame and shame tool.
 That’s something books have never done.

 As someone who was bullied myself during the first few years of primary school, memories come flooding back when I hear of kids being singled out by cruel children’s bad behaviour.
 I wore glasses, came from divorced parents and I suppose I wasn’t the prettiest girl of the class, which meant I was an easy target.
 Children are very impressionable and they quickly believe what others tell them.
-For some reason the bullying finished when I went into my teenage years but memories of it always stuck in the back of my mind because at that time, it had an impact on my confidence and I had to learn how to trust again.
+Memories of it always stuck in the back of my mind because at that time, it had an impact on my confidence and I had to learn how to trust again.

 They say bullying changes you: you look for solitude or you turn into a bully yourself.
 Gladly I didn’t turn out a bully, but for a time my defense mechanism was to withdraw and I was afraid to go to school and afraid to walk past certain children in school, or afraid to say something.
 When I was around 9 or 10, I cried daily in class and I was afraid to do almost anything because the boy sitting next to me constantly humiliated and harassed me.
 Suffice to say that there is a lot of truth in the saying that children can be very cruel.